Ratings Chart (Stars)

 Both graphs include information on deleted reviews as well.
 If you’d like to track only existing reviews, you can use the Reviews page to filter deleted or existing reviews.
 Switch between the two graphs by clicking on "Incremental" or "Cumulative" under the chart:

-To gain access to the Incremental rating for Google Play apps, please set up a Google Play Sales Integration for the selected Google Play.
+To gain access to the Incremental rating for Google Play apps, please set up a Google Play ASO Report Integration for the selected Google Play app.
 Accurate data will be available on the next day after the integration is connected.
 The Cumulative Rating data is obtained from the Google Play Store web version.

 Rating data is collected on a daily basis.
 If you add your app today, you’ll see the Cumulative rating tomorrow, and the Incremental rating will be shown the day after tomorrow.
 Note that the Incremental rating shows the difference between days, so it takes another day to show up.